GoogleCloudDataproc/initialization-actions/dask/README.md

 *   `dask-runtime=yarn|standalone`: Dask runtime.
 Default is `yarn`.
 *   `dask-worker-on-master`: Treat Dask master node as an additional worker.
     Default is `true`.
+*   `dask-cloud-logging`: Whether to enable Cloud Logging for Dask logs, only applies to standalone mode.
+Possible values are `true` and `false`, the default is `false`.